JohnDanz/augur-core-changes/README.md

 data slashed[<branch>][<votePeriod>](
   reporter[<address>]

+data controller
 )
 ```
 There are only a few changes to the Data Structure of the consensusData contract.
 One of those changes is `feesCollected[<currency>][<address>]` has become multi-dimensional, it now takes the `currency` as the first index, and an account `address` as the second.
 This is to facilitate the new use of currencies throughout the augur contracts.
 Naturally if you want to know about `feesCollected` you will now need to have the user `address` and also the `currency` type to determine what denomination of fees we are looking for.
 The other addition is `repCollected[<address>]`. `repCollected` has been added to indicate wether the `address` has collected `REP` or not.

+Finally, like most contracts, `consensusData` has a `controller` which is set to the `controller.se` contract address.
+The `controller` contract is used to modify existing contracts in Augur based on proposed changes and a vote by `REP` holders and also manages the whitelist for Augur.

 ### consensusData method changes, additions, and removals:
 ```